"

 Roles and Responsibilities of Project Lead:

-2. Ensure that this open textbook project complies with MacEwan University’s Copyright Policy, the Grant MacEwan University Faculty Association Collective Agreement, and copyright guidance provided in the MacEwan Open Textbook Authoring Guide, including that the work can be used, shared, or adapted without permission of the owner in accordance with a Creative Commons license.
+2. Copyright: Ensure that all content included within the open textbook project, including any third-party content, complies with MacEwan University’s Copyright Policy, the Grant MacEwan University Faculty Association Collective Agreement, and copyright guidance provided in the MacEwan Open Textbook Authoring Guide.

-3. Make all contents of this work, including any supplementary resources, in a format that is suitable to the hosting software supported by the Library.
+4. Software Compatibility: Make all contents of this work, including any supplementary resources, in a format that is suitable to the hosting software supported by the Library.

-4. Adhere to accessibility standards that make the content available to all people regardless of sensory ability or disability affecting vision and/or hearing as detailed in the MacEwan Open Textbook Authoring Guide.
+5. Accessibility: Adhere to accessibility standards that make the content available to all people regardless of sensory ability or disability affecting vision and/or hearing as detailed in the MacEwan Open Textbook Authoring Guide.

 • All projects undergoing peer-review must be reviewed in a manner suitable to disciplinary standards by a minimum of two subject matter experts.